flogic/whiskey_disk/README.markdown

     % wd setup --to=<project>:<target>
     % wd setup --to=foo:qa --path=/etc/whiskey_disk/deploy.yml
     % wd setup --to=foo:qa --path=https://github.com/username/project/raw/master/path/to/configs/deploy.yml
+    % wd setup --to=foo:qa --only=myhost.example.com

     % wd deploy --to=<target>
     % wd deploy --to=<project>:<target>
     % wd deploy --to=foo:qa --path=/etc/whiskey_disk/deploy.yml
     % wd deploy --to=foo:qa --path=https://github.com/username/project/raw/master/path/to/configs/deploy.yml
+    % wd deploy --to=foo:qa --only=myhost.example.com

 Note that the wd command (unlike rake, which requires a Rakefile in the current directory) can be run from anywhere, so you can deploy any project, working from any path, and can even specify where to find the deployment YAML configuration file.